 Hilton Metal Forging Limited

-Your Directors have pleasure in presenting the Fourteenth Annual Report together withthe Audited Statements of Accounts and the Auditors Report of your Company for theFinancial Year (FY) ended March 31 2019.
+Your Directors have pleasure in presenting the Fifteenth Annual Report together withthe Audited Statements of Accounts and the Auditors Report of your Company for theFinancial Year (FY) ended 31st March 2020.

 1. FINANCIAL HIGHLIGHTS